apache/mesos/docs/upgrades.md

 <a name="1-4-x-bounding-capabilities"></a>

 * Explicitly setting the bounding capabilities of a task independently of the effective capabilities is now supported.
 Frameworks can specifiy the task bounding capabilities by using the `LinuxInfo.bounding_capabilities` message.
 Operators can specify the default bounding capabilities using the agent `--bounding_capabilities` flag.
 This flag also specifies the maximum bounding set that a framework is allowed to specify.

+<a name="1-4-x-agent-recovery"></a>

+* Agent is now allowed to recover its agent ID post a host reboot.
+This prevents the unnecessary discarding of agent ID by prior Mesos versions.
+Notes about backwards compatibility:
+  * In case the agent's recovery runs into agent info mismatch which may happen due to resource change associated with reboot, it'll fall back to recovering as a new agent (existing behavior).
+  * In other cases such as checkpointed resources (e.g. persistent volumes) being incompatible with the agent's resources the recovery will still fail (existing behavior).

 <a name="1-4-x-linuxinfo-capabilities"></a>